Ashwani-88/VEGAS_analysis/README.md

 Step 6: copy read_error.sh file to log directory in the working directory.
 Change the file name in read_error.sh.
-And then run it Bash read_error.sh
+And then run it bash read_error.sh

-It will print any error reported during different stages.
+It will print any errors reported during different stages.

 Stage 7: